 This exhibition features artists who have been admitted to the Company recently.
-It reflects a determined drive to recruit professional practitioners from a wide variety of backgrounds and disciplines from the contemporary art world.
+It reflects a determined drive to recruit professional practitioners wide from variety а of backgrounds and disciplines from the contemporary art world.
 This is a sample of the deep well of talent on which the Company can draw.